KuNyaa/berkeleydeeprlcourse-homework-pytorch/README.md

 For the reasons above, we modified those assignments (for Fall 2018) and implemented in **Pytorch**, which is a framework that we often use in our research.

-Moreover, we also wrote [solutions](https://github.com/KuNyaa/berkeleydeeprlcourse-homework-pytorch-solution) to these assignments, and you can use them when you get stuck.
+Moreover, we also provide [solutions](https://github.com/KuNyaa/berkeleydeeprlcourse-homework-pytorch-solution) to these assignments, and you can use them when you get stuck.

 Hope you can enjoy it : )